jjcss/Git_Github_Workshop_Fall_2022/README.md

 11. Once you know are inside where your folder is located (for me, it is desktop), enter the command `cd folder_name_goes_here`.
 After cd enter the folders name that we created in Visual Studio code.
 Now you are inside the folder that you created and soon once we add files, you'll be able to see them on your terminal.
 <img width="399" alt="Screen Shot 2022-09-25 at 10 34 50 PM" src="https://user-images.githubusercontent.com/71786791/192182722-6298d937-a9cb-4c67-8c35-7377a75b1f49.png">
 12. Inside of your terminal enter the command `git init`.
 This will create an empty repository "locally". <br>
 13. Next, let's go back to the Github Repository, where we saw the commands that GitHub provided for us.
-Let's copy the command `git branch -M main' and let's paste it inside of our terminal and let's press enter.
+Let's copy the command `git branch -M main` and let's paste it inside of our terminal and let's press enter.
 This will make our "official branch" and name it `main`.
 <img width="805" alt="Screen Shot 2022-09-25 at 10 40 56 PM" src="https://user-images.githubusercontent.com/71786791/192183375-4d1f4222-5729-4b75-84f6-3e874b995b1d.png">
 14. Next, copy the line below it, `git remote add origin git@github.com:r0m3c/Git_Practice.git`, and paste it in your terminal and press enter.
 Notice that after `github.com:` yours will be different because you have a different username and have a different name for your repository.
 <img width="1500" alt="Screen Shot 2022-09-25 at 10 44 15 PM" src="https://user-images.githubusercontent.com/71786791/192183728-ae95fa5b-8901-4f98-9743-ae701e067fe6.png">